INDAH-780/EduTrack/README.md

 ### Step 8 — Taking Attendance (Lecturer)
 1. The lecturer logs in with their credentials
 2. They navigate to their course and select the active class schedule
-3. They capture or upload a photo of the classroom
-4. The system processes the image, identifies students, and marks attendance
-5. The lecturer sees an annotated image showing who was recognised and who was not
+3. They click **"Start Capturing"** — the browser opens the laptop webcam and the live feed appears on screen
+4. The system automatically captures a frame every 3 seconds and sends it to the backend for processing
+5. As faces are detected and recognised, bounding boxes appear on the live feed — green with the student's name for recognised students, red labeled "Unknown" for unrecognised faces
+6. The attendance sheet on the right updates in real time as students are identified
+7. If the same student appears in multiple frames, the duplicate check ensures they are only marked **PRESENT once** per session
+8. The lecturer clicks **"Stop Capturing"** when done

 ### Step 9 — Viewing Reports
 Admins and lecturers can view attendance reports per course, showing each student's total sessions, sessions present, and sessions absent.